Teresa Kearney: Legacy

 Kearney's legacy is evident today.
 In Uganda, the word Kevina means "hospital" or "charitable institute".
 The Mother Kevin Postgraduate Medical School was named after Mother Kevin (Teresa Kearney).
 The Little Sisters of St. Francis currently has over 500 members throughout Africa, while the Franciscan Missionary Sisters for Africa currently works in Uganda, Kenya, Zambia, Zimbabwe, and South Africa.

+On 6 November 2016, the Roman Catholic Diocese of Lugazi opened her formal beatification process, securing her the title Servant of God.

 Awards

 In 1918, Kearney was made Member of the Order of the British Empire (MBE) for her work during the war.
-In 1955 she received Commander of the Most Excellent Order of the British Empire (CBE), as well as Officer of the Most Excellent Order of the British Empire (OBE).
-In 1955, she was also awarded the Pro Ecclesia et Pontifice by Pope Pious XI, for her Catholic work in Uganda.
-Posthumously she was given the Golden jubilee independence medal in 2014.
+In the 1955 Birthday Honours she received Commander of the Most Excellent Order of the British Empire (CBE).
+In 1955, she was also awarded the Pro Ecclesia et Pontifice by Pope Pius XI, for her work in Uganda.
+Posthumously she was given the Golden Jubilee Medal of Uganda in 2014.